pedromorenovillar/CodePen-replica/README.md

 ## Project requirements

-The requirements can be found [here](https://devcamp.com/trails/digital-foundations/campsites/298/guides/digital-and-coding-literacy-capstone-project), but in short.
+The requirements can be found [here](https://devcamp.com/trails/digital-foundations/campsites/298/guides/digital-and-coding-literacy-capstone-project), but the basics are:

 - Navbar that includes "Pens, Projects, Posts, Collections, and Spark with a down chevron (does not need to actually dropdown).
 - Images - use available tools to recreate colors, etc.